-TerraPower: In partnership with GE-Hitachi Nuclear Energy, TerraPower was one of two awardees selected by the U.S. DOE to demonstrate its Natrium technology under the Advanced Reactor Demonstration Program.
-The design features a sodiumcooled "fast" reactor, which draws on an earlier TerraPower Travelling Wave Reactor and GE Prism designs, to produce heat and electricity.
+TerraPower: In partnership with GE-Hitachi, TerraPower was one of two awardees selected by the U.S. DOE to demonstrate its Natrium technology under the Advanced Reactor Demonstration Program.
+The design features a sodium-cooled "fast" reactor, which draws on earlier TerraPower's TWR and GE's Prism designs, to produce heat and electricity.
 The reactor will use metallic fuel rods, an alloy of zirconium, and uranium, which sits in a pool of liquid sodium.
 The reactor is coupled with a molten salt energy storage system that serves as a reservoir that will store enough heat to produce hundreds of megawatt-hours of electricity on demand allowing the technology to couple well with renewable energy generation.

 The molten salt storage system, essentially a huge tank, is coupled with a conventional, non-nuclear electricity generating system consisting of a heat exchanger that boils water into steam, and then a conventional turbine and generator.
 Because the temperature of the salt tank can be allowed to vary over a wide range, the heat exchanger can pull energy out of the tank according to the needs of the electricity grid, and can vary its output from 100 megawatts to 500 megawatts.
 The reactor runs at a steady output of 345 megawatts.
 On a grid with extensive solar resources, the plant would put out 100 megawatts during daylight hours, but could run at 500 megawatts for 5.5 hours around sunset and into the evening when demand is high.
 Moving the reactor's heat into a storage tank instead of directly to the turbine-generator also insulates the reactor from brief anomalies on the grid or in the generator, which in a standard design can cause the reactor to shut down.
+In case of equipment malfunction, no operator action is required to maintain safety.

 As a fast reactor, future versions of Natrium may consume some long-lived isotopes that are produced when a reactor runs.
 Consuming them adds to efficiency and reduces the volume of nuclear waste through higher fuel utilization.
-In case of equipment malfunction, no operator action is required to maintain safety.

-The Natrium design was one of two to win an \$80 million initial grant from DOE under the Advanced Reactor Demonstration Program, with a five- to seven-year deployment goal.
+In March 2022, TerraPower received an \$8.5M ONWARDS award from ARPA-E to create a method for the recovery of uranium from used nuclear fuel with integrated safguards that harness the volatility of chloride salts at high temperatures.

+The total ARDP DOE award is worth \$1.97 billion.
 Under Energy Northwest's partnership agreement with TerraPower-GE Hitachi, Energy Northwest will provide licensing and operating experience to the TerraPower-GE Hitachi team to help develop the concept, and will operate and maintain the commercial plant.
+In November 2021, TerraPower announced the demonstration site for the Natrium reactor.
+TerraPower selected Kemmerer, Wyoming, which will have two coal units retire by 2025.

 - Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - O Salt- and Sodium-Cooled Reactors

-- High Temperature

-Gas Cooled Reactors
+- High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

 - Micro-Reactors